Bloody Sunday (1939): German reprisals and atrocities

 The events were followed by German reprisals and mass executions of Polish civilians.
 In an act of retaliation for Bloody Sunday, a number of Polish civilians were executed by German military units of the Einsatzgruppen, Waffen SS, and Wehrmacht.
 According to German historian Christian Raitz von Frentz, 876 Poles were tried by German tribunal for involvement in the events of Bloody Sunday before the end of 1939.
 87 men and 13 women were sentenced without the right to appeal.
 Polish historian Czesław Madajczyk notes 120 executions in relation to Bloody Sunday, and the execution of 20 hostages after a German soldier was allegedly attacked by a Polish sniper.

+The assurances issued to the Citizen Watch which surrendered after being promised that they were to be treated in accordance with international law as POWs were not upheld by the Germans.
+The captured Citizen Watch members were handed over by the Wehrmacht to members of Einsatzgruppe IV.
+Approximately 40 prisoners were subjected to fatal beatings by SS men using metal rods.
+The remaining POWs, which included the leaders of the Citizen Watch, Konrad Fiedler and Marian Maczuga, were executed by gunfire in the Bielawki neighborhood of Bydgoszcz.

+Additionally, in the Boryszew massacre fifty Polish prisoners of war from Bydgoszcz were accused by Nazi summary courts for taking part in "Bloody Sunday" and shot.

 According to a German version, Polish snipers attacked German troops in Bydgoszcz for several days (Polish sources and witnesses do not confirm this).
 The German governor, General Walter Braemer, (the commander of the rear army area), ordered the execution of 80 Polish hostages over the next few days.
 By September 8, between 200 and 400 Polish civilians had been killed.
 According to Richard Rhodes, a number of Boy Scouts were set up in the marketplace against a wall and shot; a devoted priest who rushed to administer the last sacrament was shot too, receiving five wounds.
 Murders continued all week; 34 of the leading tradespeople and merchants of the town were shot, as well as many other leading citizens.